Actual Cost of White Oak Floors [Materials, Labor + Install]

 Laminate: $2 to $7 per square foot

-Types Of Wood Flooring Compared
+Types of Wood Flooring Compared

 As you can see, there’s quite a range in prices for different types of flooring.
 But it isn’t all about quality.
 First, it’s about what you can install.
 You can check out our table and graphic below explaining the benefits and limitations of each type of wood flooring: